smaurice101/readthedocs/docs/source/examples.rst

 .. list-table::

    * - **Example**
-     - **Description**
    * - IoT Data Preprocessing Using a Localfile

-     - This will process IoT for anomalies, stream the results to a dashboad,
+       This will process IoT for anomalies, stream the results to a dashboad,

        build and push the container to docker hub, automatically create the